 Why is my bill estimated when I have a smart meter?

-Another supplier installed by smart meter.
+My smart meter was installed by another supplier.
 Why is it no longer smart?

-What EON means by a "solution", is an upgraded SMETS1 system that enables customers to retain smart functionality if another supplier installed their smart meter before they switched to EON.
-However, this upgraded SMETS1 system is yet to be implemented.
+What E.ON means by a "solution", is an upgraded SMETS1 system that enables customers to retain smart functionality if another supplier installed their smart meter before they switched to E.ON.

 If you have an E.ON smart meter, we recommend downloading the supplier’s app.
 With the E.ON app, you'll be able to do the following if you have a smart meter: